 Section 12.1 Entire Agreement; Assignment.
 This Agreement, together with the Company Disclosure Schedule, Transaction Documents and the Confidentiality Agreement, contain the entire agreement of the parties with respect to the subject matter hereof and supersede all other prior agreements between the parties and their respective Affiliates, representatives and agents in respect of such subject matter.
-This Agreement shall not be assigned by any party hereto without the prior written consent of the other parties hereto; provided, however, that: (a) Purchaser may assign its rights and obligations under this Agreement in whole or in part to any of its Affiliates without the prior written consent of Seller (provided that Purchaser shall remain liable hereunder following any such assignment); (b) Purchaser may assign its rights and obligations under this Agreement in connection with (i) a merger, consolidation or scheme or arrangement involving Purchaser or any of its Subsidiaries, (ii) a sale of stock or assets of Purchaser or any of its Subsidiaries or (iii) dispositions of the business of the Company and any of its future Subsidiaries or any part thereof (provided that Purchaser shall remain liable hereunder following upon and inure to the benefit of the parties hereto and their respective heirs, successors, permitted assigns and legal representatives.
+This Agreement shall not be assigned by any party hereto without the prior written consent of the other parties hereto; provided, however, that: (a) Purchaser may assign its rights and obligations under this Agreement in whole or in part to any of its Affiliates without the prior written consent of Seller (provided that Purchaser shall remain liable hereunder following any such assignment); (b) Purchaser may assign its rights and obligations under this Agreement in whole or in part in connection with (i) a merger, consolidation or scheme or arrangement involving Purchaser or any of its Subsidiaries, (ii) a sale of stock or assets of Purchaser or any of its Subsidiaries or (iii) dispositions of the business of the Company and any of its future Subsidiaries or any part thereof (provided that Purchaser shall remain liable hereunder following any such assignment).
+Subject to the foregoing, this Agreement shall be binding upon and inure to the benefit of the parties hereto and their respective heirs, successors, permitted assigns and legal representatives.